Memory Resources#

 • initial_pool_size – Optional initial size in bytes of the pool.
 If provided, the pool will be primed by allocating and immediately deallocating this amount of memory on the default CUDA stream.

 • release_threshold – Optional release threshold size in bytes of the pool.
-If no value is provided, the release threshold is set to the total amount of memory on the current device.
+If no value is provided, the release threshold is set to the maximum value of std::uint64_t, so that the pool retains memory across synchronization events unless the caller specifies otherwise.

 • export_handle_type – Optional cudaMemAllocationHandleType that allocations from this resource should support interprocess communication (IPC).
 Default is cudaMemHandleTypeNone for no IPC support.